rishabhjainfinal/spam-site-database-hacking-/README.md

 ```

 you can also use **threading** to get things faster and more excited jsut un-comment all the threading lines code and comment the the increaser call funtion you will see it when you see the file
-i don't have the power and internet speed to do do but i tested it it wooks fine
+i don't have the power and internet speed to do but i tested it wooks fine

 ```bash
 def increaser(n):